autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/directory-structure.md

 Place configuration files such as node parameters.

+For ROS parameters, use the extension `.param.yaml`.
+For non-ROS parameters, use the extension `.yaml`.

+Rationale: Since ROS parameters files are type-sensitive, they should not be the target of some code formatters and linters.
+In order to distinguish the file type, we use different file extensions.

 ### include directory

 Place header files exposed to other packages under a directory with the package name.
 Do not place files directly under include directory.